 - Maximise the variety of different experiences you get while you're there.
 Be sociable and get to know lots of people within the organisation.
 Don’t be afraid to volunteer for more work if you see something that needs doing and you’ve got time to do it.

-- ’Ask for feedback on your performance from an early stage,’ advises Joy Lesslie, graduate recruitment manager at Standard Life.
+- ’Ask for feedback on your performance from an early stage,’ advised Standard Life's graduate recruitment manager.
 ‘You need to do your absolute best during the short time you are with the company.’

 - Recruiters look for interns who can work as part of a team and get along with their colleagues, so don’t be tempted to ‘do another intern down’ in an attempt to make yourself look better.
 It won’t.